justinhamilton125/IS-6812-MSBA-Capstone-1/README.md

 ## Impact/Business Value:

 Implementing this predictive model enables Home Credit to reduce costs by accurately identifying customers likely to default based on their historical data.
 It also minimizes the risk of granting loans to high-risk individuals.
 By using the model's predictions, Home Credit can selectively offer loans only to customers projected to have a low likelihood of defaulting.
-This strategic decision-making process effectively mitigates the risk of loan defaults, reduces non-payment costs, and increases revenue by lending to reliable borrowers.
+This strategic decision-making process effectively mitigates the risk of loan defaults, reduces non-payment costs, and increases revenue by lending to dependable borrowers.
 Consequently, this combination of risk reduction, cost optimization, and increased revenue leads to a substantial increase in overall profits for Home Credit.

 ## Difficulties Along the Way